The smell of pumpkin spice is in the air. Fall is here, and for chefs and restaurant owners, that means the holidays are right around the corner.

 - Do you offer passed hors d'oeuvres or platters only, etc.?

-During the months of September and October, offer an incentive to customers to book large parties and offsite catering before your schedule fills up.
+During the months of October and November, offer an incentive to customers to book certain sized events and offsite catering before your schedule fills up.
 You can offer to comp dessert or linens, waive delivery fees, or include a gift card for a future visit.
 Take a credit card number and deposit and have your catering coordinator or other staff go over the job in detail with the client so that when ‘Go Time’ comes around, you’ll both be well prepared.

 It’s also a good time to suggest bulk gift certificate sales by offering a discount on purchases of multiple gift certificates at one time.
 Another clever way to move gift certificates is to bundle them in with an extra item.
 Use existing restaurant merchandise or create something specific for the holidays, such a pint glass or set of coasters, with your logo.